 In addition, poor management of exports such as peanuts, seafood, and phosphates have slowed growth.
 The tourism sector, which has substantial potential, has been neglected.
 In order to strengthen the Senegalese economy and increase its resilience to internal and external shocks, more efforts are needed to diversify the economy in the areas of horticulture, mining, telecommunications, and manufacturing.

 The new government has developed an ambitious program that prioritizes diversification and exports.
 The Emerging Senegal Plan or “Plan Senegal Emergent” (PSE) aims to increase the productivity of Senegal’s economy in the public and private sectors.
 However, current plans to accelerate public investment will test the authorities’ ability to improve the quality of projects, and could lead to higher debt without commensurate positive impact on GDP.
-In particular, improving the quality of public investment and promoting domestic and foreign private investment will be critical to achieving the ambitious goals of the PSE.
-In addition, the government’s capacity to implement effective policies that mitigate the impact of recurrent shocks on the poor and vulnerable people remains a challenge.

 Poverty remains high in Senegal, affecting 46.7% of the population.
 GDP growth is well below the rates necessary for significant poverty reduction, and a growing reliance on capital-intensive exports rather than labor-intensive sectors limits the creation of new jobs.
 Repeated shocks in recent years have further hampered progress, with poverty incidence decreasing only by 1.8 percentage points between 2006 and 2011, and the number of poor actually increasing to reach 6.3 million in 2011.